deadlydog/PowerShell.dumPS/ReadMe.md

 A PowerShell module that allows you to dump all of an object's properties, including nested objects, to the console in a nice, colourful, structured, and easy-to-read format.

-Currently it only supports PowerShell v7.3+, but I plan to add support for PowerShell v5 in the near future.
+Currently dumPS only supports PowerShell v7.3+, but support for PowerShell v5 is planned for the near future.

 ## ❓ Why this exists